Laura Esquivel: Literary career

 Esquivel's most recent novels are A Lupita le gusta planchar (2014 SUMA, Madrid) and El diario de Tita (May 2016 Penguin Random House Grupo Editorial, Barcelona).
 The former has been translated into English as Pierced by the Sun (Trans.
 Jordi Castells.
 Amazon Crossing, Seattle 2016).

+Esquivel was a co-founder of the production company, the "Tequila Gang" together with filmmakers Guillermo del Toro, Alfonso Cuaron, producer Berta Navarro and sales agent Rosa Bosch.

 Personal life

-Laura Beatriz Esquivel Veracruz was born the third of four children to Julio César Esquivel, a telegraph operator, and Josefa Valdés, a homemaker.
+Laura Beatriz Esquivel Valdés was born the third of four children to Julio César Esquivel, a telegraph operator, and Josefa Valdés, a homemaker.
 Her father's death in 1999 was the inspiration for Tan veloz como el deseo.
 Trained as a teacher, Esquivel founded a children's theater workshop and wrote and produced dramas for children.
 She first married actor, producer, and director Alfonso Arau, with whom she collaborated on several films.
 Esquivel and her present husband make their home in Mexico City.